Skip to content

 • The script destroys the temporary smoke VM automatically unless --keep-vm is used.

-• Archive evidence paths in release/change ticket.
+• Archive runtime log paths in the release or change ticket.

 • If smoke fails, block blueprint-level rollout until root cause is resolved.